AWcoder/MisfitsUnited/README.md

 If the backup commissioner is replaced, the Commissioner can nominate a new backup Commissioners who will then require a majority vote by the rest of the league to be appointed.
 <br>
 ### Dispute Arbitration ###
 The commissioner is the final authority on all league matters, excluding disputes with a clear conflict of interest.
-In situations where a league vote is put forth and the outcome is a tie, the commissioner will always have the tiebreaking vote.
+The comissioner gets a single vote in all league votes.
+In the event of a tie, the commissioner's vote will count as the tie breaking vote.
 When an issue arrises where the commissioner has a clear conflict of interest, the matter will be handled by the backup commissioner.
 If the dispute is between the Commissioner and the Backup Commissioner and both have conflicts of interests, the dispute will be put to a league vote with majority ruling.
 <br>
 ### Rule Changes ###
 In order to change an existing rule, add a new rule, or change a scoring setting, a vote must be called and receive a majority (in a tie the commissioner has the tiebreaking vote), the commissioner has the option to veto a rule change in which case it can be voted on again and receive a at least 2/3 majority to pass without commissioner consent.